stenzek/duckstation/README.md

  - Ninja

 1. Clone the repository: `git clone https://github.com/stenzek/duckstation.git`.
-2. Run CMake to configure the build system: `cmake -Bbuild-release -DCMAKE_BUILD_TYPE=Release -DBUILD_QT_FRONTEND=ON -DUSE_SDL2=ON`.
+2. Run CMake to configure the build system: `cmake -Bbuild-release -DCMAKE_BUILD_TYPE=Release`.
 You may need to specify `-DQt6_DIR` depending on your system.
 If you have installed Ninja, add `-GNinja` at the end of the CMake command line for faster builds.
 4. Compile the source code: `cmake --build build-release --parallel`.
 5. Run the binary, located in the build directory under `bin/DuckStation.app`.